Get the New Year Off to a Healthy Start

 Any preventative screenings for which you’re due – colonoscopy, skin exam, Pap test, prostate exam or mammogram -- should also be on the calendar.

-The addition of new mammography equipment at the Dana-Farber Brigham Cancer Center at South Shore Health has greatly improved access and shortened wait times for screening mammograms.
-Patients can schedule mammograms through South Shore Health MyChart or by calling our Imaging Center at 781-681-1677.
+Strategic scheduling improvements including MyChart's Fast Pass feature and the addition of new mammography equipment, has greatly improved access and shortened wait times for screening mammograms at both the Diagnostic Imaging and Women's Specialty Center in Weymouth and at South Shore Medical Center Norwell.
+Patients can schedule mammograms through South Shore Health MyChart or by calling (781) 624-4090.

 Wishing you Happy Holidays and a Healthy New Year!